trevordbunch/cis411_lab2_Arch/labreports/LAB_Template.md

 ## Step 2.3 Diagram a Use Case in Architectural Terms
 ![alt text](https://viewer.diagrams.net/?tags=%7B%7D&highlight=0000ff&edit=_blank&layers=1&nav=1#G1KNIDqQDh5SRiP6THC06sZgTn1IUAuNCz)

+Description: The view, in this case the current events, is the only thing that the volunteer can see.
+The view is altered by the controller, "add event".
+This controller has a two way relationship the model of "events" which would be connected to the database.

 # Step 3: Enhancing an Architecture

 ## Step 3.1 Architecture Change Proposal